 Our entire activity from inception to our Initial Public Offering was in preparation for our Initial Public Offering, and since our Initial Public Offering, our activity has been limited to the search for a prospective initial Business Combination.
-We will not generate any operating revenues until the closing and completion of our initial Business Combination, at the earliest.
+We will not generate any operating revenues until the closing and completion of our initial Business Combination (which we currently anticipate will be the Merger), at the earliest.

-For the three months ended March 31, 2022, we had a net loss of \$165,713 from formation, offering and operating costs.
+For the six months ended June 30, 2022, we had a net operating loss of \$497,857 was from formation, offering and operating costs and was offset by \$147,210 in interest income.
+Total net loss was \$350, 647.